 Your support means a great deal to me and with your help, we'll find that special investor to help make this UNIQUE tourist attraction and small town redevelopment a reality!

 The location of this 1920s-Era town will be Seibert, Colorado, situated on bustling Interstate 70, a direct artery through Colorado to Kansas and points East.
-At least four million vehicles travel this road annually.
+At least two and a half million vehicles travel this road annually.
 The project was conceived in 2003 by an individual with a vision to revive a languishing town of 180 people.
 The little towns on the Eastern Plains are in need of economic revitalization and this project will do just that for Seibert and Kit Carson County by creating at least 65 new jobs and needed sales tax revenue.

 The project will eventually result in a historically sensitive re-creation of a block long district of a small town during the 1920s heyday.
 We will seek to produce an experience that is relaxing, fun, educational, and very unique.
 We will strive to serve great tasting, high quality, made from scratch food and drink by friendly, costumed cast members who will assist in dispensing "Fun Facts" about the Roaring Twenties.
 The goal will be for the guest to effortlessly learn about this exciting era with every visit.
 Our mission will be to differentiate ourselves with superior customer service in a friendly, fun, family atmosphere.